xitorch/xitorch/README.md

 # `xitorch`: differentiable scientific computing library

-`xitorch` contains a library of differentiable functions and functionals that can be widely used in scientific computing applications as well as deep learning.
+`xitorch` is a PyTorch-based library of differentiable functions and functionals that can be widely used in scientific computing applications as well as deep learning.

 ## Modules